1-877-929-7245

 Day 2 - Discover Lima, the city of conquistadors

-Lima was founded in 1535 by Francisco Pizarro and his band of Spanish conquistadors in an area originally home to the Ichma people.
-After breakfast, we set out to discover Lima for ourselves.
+Lima was founded in 1535 in an area originally home to the Ichma people, and after breakfast, we set out to discover its history and sites for ourselves.

-At the city's historic heart is a remarkably well-preserved UNESCO-listed center of colorful colonial buildings and the astounding yellow façade of the magnificent Basilica and Convent of San Francisco - the best example of Lima Baroque architecture.
-We explore the courtyards, catacombs and Mudéjar ceilings of the cloisters, made from Nicaraguan cedar.
-We walk to the nearby Casa de Aliaga, built in 1535 for one of Pizarro's fellow conquistadors.
-Richly painted, this is the oldest private house in the Americas and descendants of Aliaga still reside here.
+At the city's historic heart are the colorful and well-preserved UNESCO-listed colonial buildings, including the yellow façade of the Basilica and Convent of San Francisco - a prime example of Lima Baroque architecture.
+After exploring the courtyards, catacombs and Mudéjar ceilings of the cloisters, we walk to the nearby Casa de Aliaga, built in 1535 for the founding conquistadors.
+Richly painted, this is the oldest private house in the Americas, and descendants still reside here.

-Delving into Liman history before the arrival of the Spanish, we visit Huaca Pucllana, the remains of a pre-Incan pyramid that played a significant ceremonial role for the Lima Culture, and the astonishing Huaca Huallamarca pyramid.
-After lunch in a local restaurant, there is free time to continue exploring Lima - or relax by the Pacific shores near our hotel.
+Delving deeper into Liman history, we visit Huaca Huallamarca, the remains of a pre-Incan pyramid that played a ceremonial role in Lima culture.
+As our tour concludes, we have lunch at a celebrated local restaurant.
+With a free afternoon, you could get to know Lima further or relax by the Pacific.

 Includes